Optimization Problems for Machine Learning: A Survey: Introduction

 \subsection{Machine Learning and Operations Research}

 Leveraging data in business decision making is nowadays mainstream as any business in today's economy is instrumented for data collection and analysis.
 While the aim of machine learning is to generate reliable predictions, management science problems deal with optimal decision making.
-Thus methodological developments that can leverage data predictions for optimal decision making is an area of research that is critical for future business value \cite{bertsimas2014predictive, 2018arXiv180610897K,MORTENSON2015583}.
-Another area of research at the interface of machine learning and operations research is using machine learning to solve hard optimization problems and particularly NP-hard integer constrained optimization \cite{BonLZ18, khalil2016learning, khalil2017learning, LodZ17, VACLAVIK2018}.
+Thus\revtwoCGblue{,} methodological developments that can leverage data predictions for optimal decision making is an area of research that is critical for future business value \cite{bertsimas2014predictive, kraus2020deep, MORTENSON2015583}.

+Another area of research at the interface of machine learning and operations research is using machine learning to solve hard optimization problems and particularly $\mathcal{NP}$-hard integer constrained optimization \cite{BonLZ18, khalil2016learning, khalil2017learning, LodZ17, VACLAVIK2018}.
 In that domain, machine learning models are introduced to complement existing approaches that exploit combinatorial optimization through structure detection, branching, and heuristics.

 Lastly, the training of machine learning models can be naturally posed as an optimization problem with typical objectives that include optimizing training error, measure of fit, and cross-entropy \cite{boct2011optimization, bottou2018optimization, Cur17, wright2017optimization}.
-In fact, the widespread adoption of machine learning is in parts attributed to the development of efficient solution approaches for these optimization problems which enabled the training of machine learning models.
-As we review in this paper, the development of these optimization models has largely been concentrated in areas of computer science, statistics, and operations research however diverging publication outlets, standards, and terminology persist.
+In fact, the widespread adoption of machine learning is \revtwoCGblue{in part} attributed to the development of efficient solution approaches for these optimization problems\revtwoCGblue{,} which enabled the training of machine learning models.
+As we review in this paper, the development of these optimization models has largely been concentrated in areas of computer science, statistics, and operations research\revtwoCGblue{.
+However,} diverging publication outlets, standards, and terminology persist.